-As of 2017, approximately 108,729 Asian adults age 60 and older live in SCC, which is nearly one-third (32%) of the older adult population.
-88 As Figure 5.1.11 shows, a large segment of the total Asian county population is Chinese, Indian, and Vietnamese and it can be inferred that this breakdown is similar in the older adult population.
+As of 2017, approximately 108,729 Asian adults age 60 and older live in SCC, which is nearly one-third (32%) of the

-Figure 5.1.12 shows the estimated percentage of residents 60 years or older who identify as Asian across each city89 with over half of the population of the city of Milpitas age 60 and older identifying as Asian.
+Figure 5.1.12 shows the estimated percentage of residents 60 years or older who identify as Asian across each city90 with over half of the population of the city of Milpitas age 60 and older identifying as Asian.
 Although Milpitas has the highest percentage of Asian older adults, and with San Jose being the most densely populated city of SCC, this means that approximately 63,000 Asian seniors live in San

-^{88 2017} American Community Survey, 5-Year Estimates
+^{89 2017} American Community Survey, 5-Year Estimates

 Jose, which is more than half of the SCC Asian older adult population.
-90
+91

 Language barriers to accessing and understanding services is the primary concerns among Asian older adults.
 The 2017 American Community Survey collects data on multilingual Asian-Pacific Islander adults age 65 and older ability to speak English (See Figure 5.1.13).
-91
+92

 Asian older adults struggle to afford basic needs such as housing, medical needs, and transportation.
-Of SCC Asian older adults age 65 and older, 13% are below the federal poverty level and the Elder Index threshold and an additional 20% of SCC Asian older adults are above 1.00x the FPL, but still below the Elder Index threshold.92
+Of SCC Asian older adults age 65 and older, 13% are below the federal poverty level and the Elder Index threshold and an additional 20% of SCC Asian older adults are above 1.00x the FPL, but still below the Elder Index threshold.93

 In addition to financial challenges, according to the 2016 Age-Friendly Survey conducted by the California Department of Public Health and the Social Services Agency of Santa Clara County, a greater percentage of Asian/Pacific Islander (56%) seniors have considered moving out of their city due to the need for better health care facilities compared to other race/ethnicity groups and the County overall (28%).
-However, the 2016 Age-Friendly Survey also found that http://healthpolicy.ucla.edu/programs/health-disparities/elder-health/Pages/The-Hidden-Poor.aspx
+However, the 2016 Age-Friendly Survey also found that